Contributed By Araújo e Policastro Advogados

-However, claimants in collective proceedings receive a waiver both from anticipating legal costs (including expert witness fees and expenses of pleadings, and paying attorneys’ fees and court costs if they lose).
+However, claimants in collective proceedings receive a waiver both from anticipated legal costs (including expert witness fees and the expenses of pleadings), and paying attorneys’ fees and court costs if they lose.

 In individual claims, the losing party will bear the statutory attorney’s fees of the prevailing party, but not contractual fees.
 The statutory attorney’s fees must be stipulated as 10–20% of the value of the award or claim’s value, adjusted for inflation pursuant to the Civil Procedure Code.

 There are two main reasons for the existence of statutory attorney’s fees:

 Appeals to the State or Federal Court of Appeals on both points of law and factual findings are available following interlocutory and final rulings by the Courts of First Instance.